A somewhat unconventional idea, which is particularly close to my heart, because it has the potential to save lives and health.

 It is supposed to avoid accidents or mitigate the severity of the accident.

 Service braking via the "Wheel Brake" is also possible.

-In an emergency stop you lose valuable time by taking the foot from the accelerator and put it on the brake pedal, which leads to an unnecessarily long stopping distance.
+During an emergency stop you lose valuable time by first taking the foot from the accelerator and then putting it on the brake pedal, which leads to an unnecessarily long stopping distance.

-The steering wheel gets a new function: by applying force with one or both hands on the steering wheel rim you can always slow down the car without any delay, as long as at least one hand grasps the steering wheel rim.
+The steering wheel receives a new function: by applying force with one or both hands on the steering wheel rim you can always slow down the car without any delay as long as at least one hand grasps the steering wheel rim.

 For detection of pressure forces on the steering wheel rim mechanical, hydraulic or pneumatic methods are imaginable.